+EV poker; making the winning plays

 Needless to say it should be the goal of any poker player to make plays that always belong to the EV > 1 category.

-When it comes to calculating your EV for any given poker hand that the European decimal odds system that I favour excels.
+When it comes to calculating your EV for any given poker hand that the European decimal odds system, which I favor, excels.

 Simply multiply the decimal pot odds you are given by the probability that you will win the hand, and you have your EV.
 Simple as that.